outmani-xyz/survey-spa/README.md

 # survey-spa
 this my first plugin for wordpress without know anything about core of wordpress this plugin it can register simple survey from front/back end and send email to member
+# if you looking for freelancer you can PM outmani.xyz